Your Work and Your Worth Are Two Different Things

 Your work and your worth are two different things.
 Many of you grew up being told you’re worthless, and you’re out in the workplace trying to prove everyone wrong.
 In the back of your mind, you’re telling yourself, “I’m going to show them.
 I’m going to prove them wrong.”
 You work harder and harder, but no matter how hard you work, it’s never enough.
 Just about the time you start to relax, you hear a haunting voice telling you, “Keep pedaling.
 Somebody’s catching up!”
 You need to get rid of the voice.
 It’s feeding you a lie.

-As a pastor, I’ve been by many bedsides as people died.
+As a pastor, I’ve been by many bedsides as people have died.
 I’ve seen many people take their last breath, sometimes at a hospital, sometimes in a home, and sometimes at the scene of an accident.
 Among all of the people I’ve watched die in my life, I’ve never heard anyone say with their dying breath, “I wish I’d spent more time at the office.”

 Don’t you think it’s time to adjust your values?
 Don’t be a rat.
 Jump out of the race.